Gleyber Torres Player Props: Yankees vs. Athletics

-The New York Yankees, including Gleyber Torres (.270 on-base percentage in past 10 games, 52 points below season-long percentage), battle starter Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Gleyber Torres (.270 on-base percentage in past 10 games, 54 points below season-long percentage) and the New York Yankees face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rangers.
+He reached base in his only plate appearance in his previous appearance against the Athletics.

 Gleyber Torres Game Info & Props vs. the Athletics